 - I am an SEO expert and have spent £0 on advertising in the last 4 years.
 All thanks to being front page of Google.
 In fact, I’ve consistently turned away enough leads to book myself out 4 times over…without any ad spend.

 - I’m a Certified Life Coach, specialising in goal setting because I know how our own shit can make or break our businesses.
-Oh and don’t worry, there’s zero woo-woo here.
+Oh and don’t worry, there’s limited woo-woo here.

 - I launched Force of Nature Coach because running a business has been the best thing I’ve ever done.
 I feel so so strongly about empowering business owners to get more clients without doing all the things.